Darkbblue/CrawlerTutorial/README.md

 # CrawlerTurorial
 A simple crawler only for tutorial purpose
 ## Intro
 This in only for tutorial purpose.
-Don't put it in illegal usage.
-You can check my tutorial video here: (will be uploaded in around end of this year)
+Don't put it in illegal usage.\n You can check my tutorial video here: (will be uploaded in around end of this year)
 ## Tools
 Language: Python (Python3 recommended)